List of international cricket centuries by Graham Gooch

 Gooch scored 32 on his One Day International (ODI) debut, against the West Indies at Scarborough in August 1976.
 His first ODI century came in August 1980.
 Scoring 108, and making an opening partnership of 154 with Geoffrey Boycott, Gooch's innings led England to a 47-run victory over Australia at Edgbaston.
 Gooch's highest ODI score is 142 which he achieved against Pakistan in November 1987.
-As of August 2022, this is also the fifteenth-highest score by an Englishman in ODI history.
+As of June 2025, this is the eighteenth-highest score by an Englishman in ODI history.